Integration after Arrival – FAQ

 Do I always have to carry my residence card with me?

-Yes, you have to carry your passport with your visa or residence card with you at all times.
+Yes, you have to carry your passport with your visa and residence card with you at all times.
 Even EU nationals have to have a passport or national ID always present with them unless carrying temporary residence card.
 In case of loss, destruction or damage, a foreigner has to report this to the police or the authority that has issued the document within 3 working days from the day on which the event occurred.
-Once issued Czech residence card, you can leave your passport or national ID at home.

 Do I have to have a Czech driving licence?